What Is Kratom?

 Coming from a tree native to Southeast Asia and related to the coffee plant called Mitragyna speciosa, kratom is a mind-altering substance that has stimulant effects at low doses and opioid-like effects at higher doses.
 Use of this plant-based substance likely originated in Southeast Asia where individuals would ingest the leaves to improve their work productivity, medicate pain and other medical ailments, in religious ceremonies, and as a substitute for illicit opioid drugs, the journal Biomed Research International publishes.
 The leaves of the plant are often chewed or brewed into a beverage like tea and ingested.
 The leaves may also be pressed into pellets or placed into gel capsules.

-Kratom has recently made its way into Western society as a recreational drug of abuse, often sold as an “herbal supplement” or in packaging labeled “not for human consumption” in head shops.
+recreational drug of abuse, often sold as an “herbal supplement” or in packaging labeled “not for human consumption” in head shops.
 Some bars may even sell drinks infused with kratom.
 More commonly distributed and marketed over the Internet, people commonly use drug forums to discuss methods and results of kratom abuse online.

 Previously marketed as a “dietary supplement,” in 2014, the US Food and Drug Administration (FDA) banned kratom import due to its potentially hazardous consequences when used.
 In Thailand, where kratom use has been traditionally widespread especially among adolescents in a concoction called 4×100 (a narcotic drink containing both kratom and cough syrup), kratom has been deemed an illegal drug, NBC News reports.
 In August 2016, the DEA (Drug Enforcement Administration) published a “notice of intent” to classify kratom as a Schedule I controlled substance, in the same category as heroin and cocaine, but since has withdrawn this notice until further review and research into the substance can be performed, the Federal Register publishes.